Chaitanyarai899/CommentorAI-wordpressPlugin/deploydeepseek.md

 - A Phantom wallet (takes 2 minutes to set up if you don't have one)
 - A small amount of SOL for the deployment (typically $0.50-2.00 for testing)
+- Some NOS tokens: Inferia is powered by the Nosana network and requires NOS tokens for compute resources.
+You'll need both SOL and NOS tokens in your wallet for deployment.
+Learn more about [NOS tokens on CoinMarketCap](https://coinmarketcap.com/currencies/nosana/)
 - Your favorite code editor or API testing tool

 ## Step 1: Connect Your Wallet